custom-computing-ic/fastc/doc/reports/interim/report.md

 * first, we will implement the simplest version, a design with a single computational pipeline (or core) on the FPGA;

-* the second design is a multi pipe version, achieving more efficient area and memory bandwidth utilization;
+* the second design is an optimized version comprising multiple computational pipelines.
+This significantly increases the overall performance of the design and is a crucial optimization in all high-performance designs based on the dataflow paradigm, resulting in more efficient area and memory bandwidth utilization;

 * finally we aim to produce a run-time reconfigurable version as described in [@fplxinyu12].